What Is A Rewards Credit Card?

 No specific cap | 15,000 UNIRinggit points per month |

 The UOB Lady's Card has a higher cap (15,000 points vs HSBC's 3,000), which matters if you're spending more than RM600 monthly on groceries.
-But both HSBC and Standard Chartered cards are available to all cardholders, not just women.
+But the HSBC card is available to all cardholders, not just women.

 3. Best Rewards Credit Cards 2026 For Movies